 Osiria Rose is a hybrid tea rose that was first hybridized in Germany by Mr. Reimer Kordes of Germany in 1978.
 The rose was introduced in France by Willemse France under the name ‘Osiria’.
 Photos of the rose that have made their way around the internet are highly photo shopped.
 Several of my readers have grown the rose successfully, though and have shared them with me.
 I thought it would be nice to start an Osiria Rose Photo Gallery.
+If you love growing perennials, it may be worth trying to find this rose, in spite of its growing problems.

 I will add to the Osiria Rose photos gallery gradually as more and more readers share their photos.
 This way, we can have photos of the actual rose at it grows, instead of the photo shopped image which we would never see in our gardens.